AdamHallengreen/job-post-topic-modelling/README.md

 `hf download sentence-transformers/paraphrase-multilingual-MiniLM-L12-v2`
 It is then located in the cache stated by the terminal (use the one in the snapshots folder) and can be transfered to the server.

-The conda environment jobpost_rapids313 with cuml for using gpu supported versions of hdbscan and umap is installed by
+On the star server uv doesn't work.
+But instead, you can (from a computer where it does work) create a requirement.txt file using:

 ```
-conda create -n jobpost_rapids313 -c rapidsai -c conda-forge -c nvidia rapids=25.10 python=3.13 'cuda-version>=12.0,<=12.9'
+uv export --no-emit-workspace --no-dev --no-annotate --no-header --no-hashes --output-file requirements.txt
 ```

-Then use the following pip command to install the rest:
+Then use the following pip command to install them:

 ```
 pip install -r requirements.txt